-If you think you’d enjoy showing students what you do on your farm, are interested in increasing your farm name and brand recognition in the community, or are looking for a way to boost your farm income, then the Kids on the Farm program might be for you!
+If you think you’d enjoy sharing with students the satisfaction you get from producing local food, are interested in increasing your farm name and brand recognition in the community, or are looking for a way to boost your farm income, then the Kids on the Farm program might be for you!
 Read the information below and complete the registration form by February 16, 2023.

 The Kids on the Farm (KotF) program connects teachers with participating farmers and facilitates school tours of local farms.
 This program supports the Local Food Strategy for Yukon by effectively increasing the knowledge, appreciation and awareness of agriculture among Whitehorse students and teachers through experiential learning, all the while supporting school curriculum objectives.
 At the same time, KotF contributes to the financial stability of Yukon farmers by providing an important opportunity for them to diversify their farm income.

-The Kids on the Farm program provides resources to help farmers lead high-quality tours and demonstrates how farm tours fit into the BC/Yukon curriculum guide.
+The Kids on the Farm program provides resources to help farmers lead high-quality tours and demonstrates how farm tours fit into the Yukon curriculum.
 The program also provides subsidies to participating school groups to help cover transportation costs, remuneration to farmers to compensate them for their time preparing for, leading and cleaning up after farm tours, and funds for a program coordinator.

 Participating farmers have an annual Farmer's Meeting in March to review the program procedures (booking, payment and evaluations); discuss farm safety and risk management; and share ideas and experiences to help each other gain the confidence to lead fun, educational and memorable farm tours.
-Participants are provided with a copy of the Farmer’s Handbook that includes information on how to plan your farm tour and lists many age-appropriate farm activities that fit into the BC/Yukon curriculum guide.
+Participants are provided with a copy of the Farmer’s Handbook that includes information on how to plan your farm tour and lists many age-appropriate farm activities that fit into the Yukon curriculum.

 The farm tour season runs from May 1 to September 30, not including the schools’ summer holidays.
 Tours can range from 1 to 5 hours and the average tour duration is 3.5 hours.
 You have control of your schedule and can decline any farm tour request.

 While the Kids on the Farm program will make a concerted effort to facilitate tour bookings to all participating farms, please note that your registration does not guarantee you will be asked to host any farm tours.
 Information provided on the Registration Form is used to create each farm profile.
-Teachers choose which farms to visit with their classes based on the farm profiles in the Teacher’s Handbook.
+Teachers choose which farms to visit with their classes based on the farm profiles on the website.